Kee7702/TBDiag/limited/index.md

 ---
 embedIcon: '/limited/upload/banner20.png'
 headInsert: '<meta name="twitter:card" content="summary_large_image">'
-description: Toolbox has had many special roles and assets for their Discord server, whether it be seasonal or a member milestone.
-These colors and images are likely to never be seen again, unless archived as they happen, or at least soon enough that not all is lost.
+description: The Official Toolbox Discord has had many roles and assets, whether that be seasonal or to celebrate important milestones.
+It's likely that none of these colors would ever be known again without archival.
 color: '#e1963f'
 ---
 ## Toolbox Archived Media